| |

 began broadcasting 24 hours a day with Del as the 1-6AM

-After WPOP, Del worked at WHAY in Farmington, WDEE in
+After WPOP, Del was named station manager at WDEE in

-Hamden, and the National Black Network in New York.
+1972 to join the brand new National Black Network in

-He later went into station ownership and cable television.
+New York.
+He later went into station ownership and cable

 |